-A Transportation Guide for Persons who are Blind or Have Low Vision: This comprehensive guide contains helpful information about finding and using transportation options, and is designed for persons with vision impairments or those who serve them.
+A Transportation Guide for Persons who are Blind or Have Low Vision: The second edition of this comprehensive guide contains updated information about finding and using transportation options, and is designed for persons with vision impairments or those who serve them.
 A Transportation Guide for Persons who are Blind or Have Low Vision - Word A Transportation Guide for Persons who are Blind or Have Low Vision - PDF

 Customized Transportation Plan: This customized transportation plan is meant to generate conversation between counselor and consumer regarding the consumer’s transportation situation.
 The questions guide the conversation through various transportation routes, the consumer’s transportation history, and the consumer’s transportation options.
 Customized Transportation Plan - Word Customized Transportation Plan - PDF